dmachard/go-dnscollector/doc/loggers.md

   tls-min-version: 1.2
 ```

-#### Formats
-The client can send the data in 3 formats: text (using `text-format`), json (by including the whole DNS message in the `message` field), or flat-json.
-The first two formats (text, json) require setting the `parser` option and needs a corresponding parser defined in the Scalyr backend.

-##### Flat JSON
+## Flat JSON export format
+Sometimes, a single level key-value output in JSON is easier to ingest than multi-level JSON.
-As Scalyr's JSON parsers (like 'dottedJSON') will not expand nested JSON and require one or more 'rewrite' statements, the Scalyr client supports a `flat-json` mode.
-This mode requires more processing on the host running go-dns-collector but delivers every output field as its own key/value pair.
-As an example, here's a flat-json as it would be sent to Scalyr:
+Using flat-json requires more processing on the host running go-dnscollector but delivers every output field as its own key/value pair.
+Here's a flat-json output as formatted by `jq`:

 ```json
 {